PythonInterestingGroup/PythonResource/README.md

 # PythonResource
 The resource about Python will be on here...
-Everybody can submit pull request if you would like to provide some new rereources.
+Everybody can pull request if you would like to provide some new reources.